Effective accelerationism

 Effective accelerationism (e/acc) is a 21st-century ideological movement that advocates for an explicitly pro-technology stance.
-Its proponents believe that unrestricted technological progress (especially driven by artificial intelligence) is a solution to universal human problems like poverty, war and climate change.
-They see themselves as a counterweight to more cautious views on technological innovation, often giving their opponents the derogatory labels of "doomers" or "decels" (short for decelerationists).
+Its proponents believe that unrestricted technological progress, especially driven by artificial intelligence, is a solution to universal human problems, such as poverty, war, and climate change.
+They perceive themselves as a counterweight to more cautious views on technological innovation and often label their opponents derogatorily as "doomers" or "decels" (short for decelerationists).

 The movement carries utopian undertones and advocates for faster AI progress to ensure human survival and propagate consciousness throughout the universe.
 Although effective accelerationism has been described as a fringe movement and as cult-like, it has gained mainstream visibility in 2023.
 A number of high-profile Silicon Valley figures, including investors Marc Andreessen and Garry Tan, explicitly endorsed it by adding "e/acc" to their public social media profiles.

 Etymology and central beliefs

 Effective accelerationism, a portmanteau of "effective altruism" and "accelerationism", is a fundamentally techno-optimist movement.
 According to Guillaume Verdon, one of the movement's founders, its aim is for human civilization to "clim[b] the Kardashev gradient", meaning its purpose is for human civilization to rise to next levels on the Kardashev scale by maximizing energy usage.

 To achieve this goal, effective accelerationism wants to accelerate technological progress.
 It is strongly focused on artificial general intelligence (AGI), because it sees AGI as fundamental for climbing the Kardashev scale.
 The movement therefore advocates for unrestricted development and deployment of artificial intelligence.
 Regulation of artificial intelligence and government intervention in markets more generally is met with opposition.
 Many of its proponents have libertarian views and think that AGI will be most aligned if many AGIs compete against each other on the marketplace.
 The founders of the movement see it as rooted in Jeremy England's theory on the origin of life, which is focused on entropy and thermodynamics.
 According to them, the universe aims to increase entropy, and life is a way of increasing it.
 By spreading life throughout the universe and making life use up ever increasing amounts of energy, the universe's purpose would thus be fulfilled.